MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 The first bit equals 0, saying that this is a non-extended event.

-Then there is the event type that stands on 7 bits.
+Then there is the event type stored on 7 bits.

 To finish, there is the data that you want to send through the Event Queue.
-It stands on 24 bits.
+It is stored on 24 bits.

 Offer the event
 ^^^^^^^^^^^^^^^

-There are two ways to send a non-extended event through the Event Queue: from the native API or the Java API.
+There are two ways to send a non-extended event through the Event Queue: from the C API or the Java API.

 From C API
 """"""""""

-To send a non-extended event through the Event Queue using the native API, you must use the ``LLEVENT_offerEvent(int32_t type, int32_t data)`` method from LLEVENT.h.
+To send a non-extended event through the Event Queue using the C API, you must use the ``LLEVENT_offerEvent(int32_t type, int32_t data)`` method from ``LLEVENT.h``.

 For example: